WHY IT IS HARD TO BE SAVED

 Those whom I love I rebuke and discipline.
 So be earnest, and repent.
 (Revelation 3:19)

 When I tried to understand all this, it was oppressive to me Till I entered the sanctuary of God; then I understood their final destiny.
-(Psalms 73:16,17)
+(Psalm 73:16,17)

 The wicked are facing fires so intense, so painful, and so terrible that we need not worry about the justice of God.
 God is putting us through painful experiences now so He will be free to judge the wicked at a later time.
 Otherwise Satan would point the finger at God and accuse Him of permitting His elect to practice wickedness without punishment.